The Instrument

 CollidR | download the software

+This piece was also performed twice, this time during a lecture-performance at the Royal Conservatory in Brussels on January 23rd 2015 called ‘When Glints Collide - composing and performing with (inter)active interfaces’.
+This time the setup would include the same input devices as the previous case study but with Max as the main throughput agent instead of Ableton Live.
 Since the performance required more space than available on both control interfaces I added an interface page in the Lemur template to the Lemur setup and a monome arc 4 tot the monome setup.
 Primarily due to the short time interval between the two case studies it immediately became clear that I wouldn’t be able to confine myself to the use of Max.
 Since Ableton Live provided me with most, if not all performance needs I decided to use Max solely as a mapping engine for both performances.
 CollidR27 is built completely on collidr.maxpat, a program which uses the idea of Newton’s Cradle29 to generate notes and/or control changes.
 The patch is largely inspired on other monome patches such as flin by Brian Crabtree (tehn) and Kradle by Jon Sykes (madebyrobot).
 Although Ableton Live was used during the performances, the piece (and its performance) could not exist without Max since it depended heavily on the process of Newton’s Cradle, something which which would be hard to program in Ableton Live.
 In regard to the instrument, having a visual programming environment at my disposal proved to be a valuable asset.
 As input agents, both monome and Lemur proved to be stable and viable solutions to the problems presented.
 Learning how to perform the piece was never hard; since I was interacting with the visual representation of a process (run by the computer) which I created myself, I was well aware of it’s affordances and constraints even before I started practicing the performance.
 These affordances and constraints also heavily influenced the options regarding gesture and expression during performance (f.i. changing a pattern in CollidR.maxpat required both hands).
 A report on this case study will be presented during my defence’s lecture-performance with the performance of Coalesce [6], a piece built with similar performative and improvisational aesthetics in mind, constructed upon the same mapping and synthesis engine of this case study.
 Although both setups provided a more than satisfactory performance result, it will again show that monome grids have the advantage in performer-audience communication.

-| download the software
+Control | download the software

 Control is a dynamic MIDI surface map for monome grids.
 In other words, it turns a monome grid into an open platform for custom MIDI controller making.
 Control gives the user the ability to draw controls (faders, momentary buttons, toggle buttons, xy pads and keyboards) onto any place on the grid by directly interfacing with it.
 A paging system is implemented, allowing up to 16 simultaneous layouts (= 16 MIDI channels) which can be saved, together with their presets.
 After creating these layouts the controls can be mapped to the user’s DAW of choice.
 Control exists as a standalone macOS app, a maxpatch and a M4L device30.